ohbm/hackathon2020/.github/ISSUE_TEMPLATE/hackathon-project-template.md

 -   create a tutorial for a package
 -   make a python version of your matlab based toolbox
 -   come up with a prototype of a standardized consent form that can be used by different labs
--   create a fantastic list of neuroscience ressources that will help generations of young researchers to come
+-   create a fantastic list of neuroscience resources that will help generations of young researchers to come

 ## Skills we are particularly looking for

 What different types of people could contribute?

 It is not all about coding.
-Are you interested by someone with a good flair for good visualization?
-Someone with more experience what makes a good user interface ?
-Someone who knows what makes a good, tidy and clear documentation ?
+Are you interested in collaborating with someone with a good flair for good visualization?
+Someone with more experience who can makes a good user interface?
+Someone who knows how to develop good, tidy and clear documentation ?

 ### Participant capacity